Through the Bible: Proverbs 22-24

 Proverbs 23 has a lot to say about how to behave when you are eating and drinking.
 Verses 1-3 are about not making a pig of yourself if you are eating with a ruler (or at least, that’s what it seems to be about on the first reading.
 More on that in a minute).

 Then, verses 6-8 are about why we shouldn’t even accept a dinner invitation from a stingy person.
 Verse 7 is a spot-on word picture of the host who, with his mouth is telling you to enjoy yourself, but in his heart he’s keeping track of your bar tab and thinking about how much you are costing him.

 In both cases, the writer of Proverbs says, “Do not desire his delicacies” (verses 3,6).
-In the case of the stingy person, it’s pretty obvious why: No one wants to be at a dinner party where the host is fixated on what you are costing him.
+In the case of the stingy person, it’s pretty obvious why: No one wants to be at a dinner party where the host is counting your calories.

 But what about the ruler?
 Why shouldn’t you make the most of a rare invitation to a palace feast?
 What’s wrong with his delicacies?

 I think maybe it’s because it’s not really about the food.
 In verse 1, the relative pronoun asher is typically translated “what,” so that the phrase reads “observe carefully what is before you.”
 But the ESV notes that it could also be translated “observe carefully who is before you.”
 Which makes the emphasis on the ruler and not on the food.